citrusui/me/blog/_posts/2016-01-08-pangu8-for-mac.md

 **Update:** Pangu fixed this issue a long time ago and nobody seemed to notice it was resolved.

-It you don’t already know, Pangu8 is an iOS jailbreaking tool used to install tweaks, apps, and themes that you get through the **Cydia Store**.
+If you don’t already know, Pangu8 is an iOS jailbreaking tool used to install tweaks, apps, and themes that you get through the **Cydia Store**.
 Due to Apple’s strict limits on the App Store, they just don’t allow these kind of cool modifications to your device.

 For whatever reason, Pangu8 mysteriously broke in 2014/2015.
 Meaning, whenever you wanted to run the tool and jailbreak, you couldn’t.